YitengDang/MultiCellSim/README.md

 * Y. Dang, D. Grundel and H. Youk, [Cellular Dialogues that enable self-organization of dynamic spatial patterns](https://doi.org/10.1101/717595), bioRxiv 717595 (2019)

 To cite MultiCellSim, please cite the Dang et al. paper, as the software was developed as part of this publication.
 Additional ideas and background for this project can be found on the [Wiki page](https://github.com/YitengD/Multicellularity/wiki).

+Full source code of all scripts used to generate the data in the Dang et al. paper is available in [another GitHub repository]( https://github.com/YitengDang/Cell_Systems_2019).

 <p align="center">
   <img src="https://raw.githubusercontent.com/YitengDang/Multicellularity-app/master/screenshots/2-model_72dpi.png" width="600" alt="model overview">